To provide further learning outside the classroom, BJA provides students with a wide variety of enriching extracurricular activities including:

 Stage Crew (HS)

-Student Body (HS)
+Student Body Organization (HS)

 Elected student body officers serve their classmates by organizing and running student assemblies in addition to spirit day and spirit week activities, holiday gift distributions, and a variety of other projects.